Vaessenlu/pushup-ai-tracker/README.md

 - shadcn-ui
 - Tailwind CSS

+## Pose detection

+The app uses [Mediapipe Pose](https://developers.google.com/mediapipe) for tracking body landmarks.
+The library is loaded dynamically to keep the bundle small.
+Connection pairs are defined locally in `src/lib/poseConstants.ts` to avoid bundling the entire Mediapipe package.

 ## How can I deploy this project?

 Build the project and serve the files in the `dist` directory on any web server.